- Home/

 Here’s a list of bathroom layout ideas to guide you towards the bathroom of your dreams!

-Bathrooms may be one of the tiniest rooms in the house, but they’re one of the most important!
-Their look and aesthetics can affect how you go about the day.
+Bathrooms may be one of the tiniest rooms in a house, but they’re one of the most important!
+Their design and functionality can affect how you go about the day.
 If it’s time for a major redesign, you’ll love these bathroom layout ideas to help you build the ultimate self-care room!

-5. Plumbing - Using pre-existing plumbing lines will save you money and time in the renovation process!
+Plumbing: Using pre-existing plumbing lines will save you money and time in the renovating your bathroom!

-6. Wall space - Evaluating how much wall space you have helps you visualise your new bathroom.
+Wall space: Evaluating how much wall space you have helps you visualise your new bathroom.
 You can check where to place shelves, other storage solutions, towel rails, electrical outlets, and light fixtures!

 1. Side Layout